-Private Equity constituted approximately 9.3 percent of total assets on June 30, 2013, up from 9.3 percent in 2012 and 6.6 percent at the end of the prior year.
-With WAMIT’s targeted policy allocation at 12 percent, the private equity portion of the portfolio remains conspicuously beneath our preferred exposure level.
-However some newer commitments are now beginning to call capital and other opportunities continue to be examined with careful due diligence.
-Private equity had a 3.1 percent return in 2012.
-The benchmark used for private equity is the Russell 3000 Index, reflecting what we perceive to be the opportunity cost in deviating from the broad public market, returned 21.5 percent.
+Private equity constituted approximately 10.6 percent of total assets on June 30, 2013, up from 9.3 percent in 2012 and 6.6 percent in 2011.
+With WAMIT’s targeted policy allocation at 12 percent, the private equity portion of the portfolio remains beneath the preferred exposure level.
+However some newer commitments are beginning to call capital more frequently and other opportunities continue to be examined with careful due diligence.
+WAMIT’s private equity returned 11.1 percent in 2013.
+Its benchmark, the Russell 3000 Index, reflecting the opportunity cost in deviating from the broad public market, returned 21.5 percent.
 While the expectation is that, over the long term, a successful private equity portfolio will outperform public market investments, individual years such as 2013 are the exception where strong U.S. stock market performance dominated all asset classes.

 The fixed income portion of the portfolio returned 1.6 percent for the fiscal year.
 This compares to the -0.7 percent return of the Barclays Capital U.S. Aggregate Bond Index.
 In Real Assets, an asset class comprised of investments in commodities, natural resources (oil, gas, and timber) and equity real estate, WAMIT’s blended exposures had a combined return of 2.6 percent, outperforming the Dow Jones-UBS Commodity Index of -8.0 percent by 1,062 basis points.
 On June 30, 2013, fixed income carried a 7.7 percent weight in the portfolio; real assets a 7.9 percent weight; and cash, a 4.1 percent weight with a corresponding amount of slightly more than $19 million.